 |Expected Start/Finish:||Early 2010 - Late 2014

-The National Highways Strengthening and Widening project is part of the $160 million Improve Flood Immunity, Road Safety and Productivity on Northern Territory highways project funded by the Australian Government.
+The National Highways Strengthening and Widening project was part of the $160 million Improve Flood Immunity, Road Safety and Productivity on Northern Territory highways project funded by the Australian Government.

-This project aims to strengthen and widen exisitng pavements that are approaching the end of their economic life on the Stuart, Victoria and Barkly Highways.
+This project strengthened and widened exisitng pavements that were approaching the end of their economic life on the Stuart, Victoria and Barkly Highways.

-The road strengthening and widening improvements will deliver benefits in safety, reliability and travel times for the community, industry and other road users.
+These road strengthening and widening improvements provided benefits to safety, reliability and travel times for the community, industry and other road users.

-The Australian Government provided $61.84 million to this project.
+The Australian Government provided over $61.6 million to this project.

 Works under this program were completed September 2014.